-Launching a Nonprofit in 2016?
+Launching a Nonprofit?
 Accounting Best Practices

 But this critical legal designation is a double-edged sword.
 Nonprofits that do not pay taxes are subjected to a great deal of scrutiny to ensure that their status is warranted.